trogersVLS/MFG-00529_ControlBoardTest/README.md

 * Added configuration form to auto generate config file
 * Changed configuration file from xml to json for better readability

+### V2.4 --> Rev C

+* Updated Nurse Call Test to test for voltage instead of resistance.

 ## Table Of Contents

 1. [Building From Source](#Building-from-source)